ventus-ag/documentation/content/products/networking/floating-ips.md

 Also, as you know from the previous chapter, you can immediately associate Floating IP when you create it.

 {{% notice note %}}
-Successfully Associate Floating IP with VM's internal Interface you can only in case if you have configured Router with enabled external gateway and attached to your internal Network.
+Floating IP association can be completed successfully to VM's interface in internal subnet with enabled external gateway.
 {{% /notice %}}

 To associate already created Floating IP with the VM's internal Interfaces, do the following: